Co-author: Michelle Norton

 - Scarf: Scarves are hands down the best beach-saver.
 They are a sun-protector, breeze-fighter, modesty helper, and fashion statement – all in one tiny package that rolls up into nothing in your bag.

 - Comfy jandals: You’ll be wearing jandals everywhere as a hygiene measure, to protect your feet in moist spas, pool areas, changing rooms, or the like.
-Your footwear should stay comfy even once your feet are layered in ultra-chafing sand and salt water.
+Your footwear should stay comfy, even when your feet are layered in sand and salt water.

 - Magazine or book x 1: You won’t read as much as you think, so don’t weigh yourself down.
 But a bit of light reading is great for the beach and the plane home.
 If you’re going to New Caledonia and you don’t already speak French, make your one book a phrasebook!